Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/network-latency-management.md

 Extrapolation is an attempt to estimate a future game state.
 On receipt of a packet from the server, the position of an object is updated to the new position.
 Awaiting the next update, the next position is extrapolated based on the current position and the movement at the time of the update.

 The client will normally assume that a moving object will continue in the same direction.
 When a new packet is received, the position may be updated.

+For MLAPI, extrapolation is used in [`NetworkTransform`](../../mlapi-api/MLAPI.Prototyping.NetworkTransform.md) and is estimated between the time a tick advances in server-side animation and the update of the frame on the client-side.
+The game object extrapolates the next frame's values based on the ratio.

 ## Deterministic lockstep